nais/handbook/docs/administrative/fixtures.md

 ![Froom logo](../assets/froom.png)

-Thanks to COVID19 we have become "remote ~~first~~ only".
+Thanks to a pandemic, we have become "remote ~~first~~ only".
 And in case you are wondering; The froom is our zoom based digital workspace.
 Froom is a portmanteau of *Frode* and *Zoom*.
 Frode is a popular guy, so his personal Zoom space was where we all gravitated.

 We all hang out in the lobby and join breakout rooms for more in-depth exploration of topics that may not be of general interest.
 Anyone is welcome anywhere but "good manners" apply.